AlexSun111111/Multimodal-Post-Recovery-Tracking-Model/README.md

 - **Numerical data**: Clinical metrics such as blood pressure, heart rate, age, and weight.
 - **Cinematic data**: Cardiac MRI images for detecting myocardial fibrosis, processed using the DAE-Former model.

-You can access the dataset in the `preprocessed_data_11.26.csv` file.
+You can access the dataset in the `data_example.csv` file.

 ## Results
 The model achieved the following results during evaluation: